National epic: History

 The emergence of a national ethos, however, preceded the coining of the phrase national epic, which seems to originate with Romantic nationalism.
 Where no obvious national epic existed, the "Romantic spirit" was motivated to fill it.
 An early example of poetry that was invented to fill a perceived gap in "national" myth is Ossian, the narrator and supposed author of a cycle of poems by James Macpherson, which Macpherson claimed to have translated from ancient sources in Scottish Gaelic.
 However, many national epics (including Macpherson's Ossian) antedate 19th-century romanticism.

 Adam Mickiewicz's Pan Tadeusz (1834) is often considered the last epic poem in European literature.

-In the early 20th century, the phrase no longer necessarily applies to an epic poem, and occurs to describe a literary work that readers and critics agree is emblematical of the literature of a nation, without necessarily including details from that nation's historical background.
+Since the early 20th century, the phrase has no longer necessarily applied to an epic poem, and occurs to describe a literary work that readers and critics agree is emblematical of the literature of a nation, without necessarily including details from that nation's historical background.
 In this context the phrase has definitely positive connotations, as for example in James Joyce's Ulysses where it is suggested Don Quixote is Spain's national epic while Ireland's remains as yet unwritten: They remind one of Don Quixote and Sancho Panza.
 Our national epic has yet to be written, Dr Sigerson says.
 Moore is the man for it.
 A knight of the rueful countenance here in Dublin.